picodata/stroppy/README.md

 #### Stroppy deploy

-Regardless of whether we run `Stroppy` in docker or by locally building from sources, the arguments that we can pass at startup are the same.
+Regardless of whether we run `Stroppy` in Docker or build locally from sources, the arguments that we can pass at startup are the same.
 For example:

 ```shell